International agreements

-Through UKRI we work in partnership with the National Science Foundation (NSF) in the US, to encourage and support proposals that involve international collaborative teams.
-We now have in place a lead agency opportunity between:
+Through UK Research and Innovation (UKRI) we work in partnership with the National Science Foundation (NSF) in the US to encourage and support proposals that involve international collaborative teams.
+We have in place a lead agency opportunity between the Engineering and Physical Sciences Research Council (EPSRC) and the following NSF units:

 Applying for funding

-To apply for funding under the EPSRC-NSF lead agency opportunity, you must submit a single joint proposal to EPSRC from eligible applicants in both countries.
-EPSRC processes applications following its standard procedure.
+To apply for funding under the EPSRC-NSF lead agency opportunity with EPSRC as the lead agency, you must submit a single joint proposal to EPSRC from eligible applicants in both countries.
+EPSRC processes applications following its standard procedure, and they are assessed alongside all other responsive mode standard proposals received at the same time.

 NSF-nominated experts may be involved in the peer review process, considered on a case-by-case basis by EPSRC and NSF.